 News outlets in your niche – If you can’t afford a paid submission service, it’s a good idea to submit your press release directly to some publications that are relevant to your niche.
 A quick Google search should bring up some options if you don’t have any in mind.
 Visit their websites to find out where you should send news releases.
 If you can’t find that information, email the editor to request it.
-If you don’t want to do the research yourself, I have several media contact lists available, or can create a custom media list for you based on your keywords.

 Your website – It’s always a good idea to add your press releases to your own site.
 Consider adding a media page to your site, with links to resources for the media, such as photos (both high-resolution and web-resolution), information about you, your company and your products, stories where you have been featured, videos of you and, of course, your press releases.That way any members of the media that visit can easily access your press releases and information about you that may entice them to feature you.
 At the very least, putting press releases on your site could help you get more search engine traffic.